netboz/bbs/README.md

 domains of discourse.
 ```

-Our use of this term might be slighly pretencious, but this is what we are aiming to.
+Considering this defintion, our use of thr term 'Ontology' might be slighly pretencious, but this is what we are aiming to.

 To make it simple, in BBS, an ontology holds knowledge : Knowdledge of swamp flowers, knowledge about how to walk on two feet,
 knowledge on how to send an http REST request...

-The agents can use these ontologies to perform tasks, answer questions about this ontologic domain.
+The agents can use these ontologies to perform tasks, answer questions related to a domain.

 In BBS, ontologies are written mainly in Prolog ( and erlang, for some low level system predicates )